MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/manage/Create,-Delete,-or-Update-Tenant-Virtual-Networks.md

 1. Identify the IP address prefixes from which you want to create the virtual subnets.
 2. Identify the logical provider network upon which the tenant traffic is tunneled.
-3. Create at least one virtual subnet for each IP Prefix that you defined in step 1.
+3. Create at least one virtual subnet for each IP prefix that you identified in step 1.

 >[!NOTE]
 >Beneath every virtual network there is at least one virtual subnet.
 Virtual Subnets are defined by an IP Prefix and reference a previously defined Access Control List.